TestCentricity/testcentricity_web/README.md

 The TestCentricity™ Web core generic framework for desktop and mobile web browser-based app testing implements a Page Object and Data
 Object Model DSL for use with Cucumber, Capybara (version 3.x), and Selenium-Webdriver (version 4.x).

-**An example project that demonstrates the implementation of a page object model framework using Cucumber and TestCentricity™ can be found [here](https://github.com/TestCentricity/tc_web_sample).**

 The TestCentricity™ Web gem supports running automated tests against the following web test targets:
 * locally hosted desktop browsers (Firefox, Chrome, Edge, Safari, or IE)
 * locally hosted emulated iOS Mobile Safari, Android, Windows Phone, or Blackberry mobile browsers (running within a local instance of Chrome)